Be so good they can’t ignore you. ~ Steve Martin ~

 In perspective, you can embed your own or any other video in your Sway presentation and/or your own or others’ tweets, audio, etc. as well.

 This is a good opportunity to showcase your product or service (on the web) since you have granular control over what to show, and more importantly, how to show them.

 Let us look at Sway’s main features, and how you can use it.#Office 365 Sway is versatile - use any media with it for #eLearning content Click To Tweet

 Besides Sway, there are other tools to create exciting online lessons.
-Get to know them in my free course, How to Teach Online Successfully & Start the World’s Perfect Business.
+Get to know them in my e-book, Monetize the Teacher in YOU.
 You don’t have to rework the actions to take.
 Learn what hundreds of thousands of online schools are already doing for their eLearning business.

 3 Main Sections in Sway

 Look at the following screenshot.
 There are 3 main sections in Sway.